 In the next period, which began around 2009, van Blitterswijk set up and assumed the directorship of the MIRA Institute at the University of Twente.
 Under his guidance, the growing field of tissue engineering had shifted from trial-and-error approaches to more knowledge-based systematic discoveries.
 While van Blitterswijk has always been an early adopter of new technology, he emphasized and developed his own technological innovations during this stage.
 In doing so, he pushed the entire tissue engineering field to consider the role of technology in their research.

 In 2014, Van Blitterswijk moved his group to Maastricht University where he founded the MERLN Institute for Technology-Inspired Regenerative Medicine, an endeavour funded by the Dutch province of Limburg (LINK, Limburg Investeert in haar Kenniseconomie).
 Under his guidance, MERLN expanded and became a successful institute that performs cutting-edge science and has built up an excellent regional, national and international reputation.
-In 2019, Prof. Pamela Habibovic became the new director of MERLN, but Van Blitterswijk has continued to serve as a principal investigator and scientific advisor.
+In 2019, Prof. Pamela Habibovic became the new director of MERLN, followed by Prof. Lorenzo Moroni taking the helm in 2022, but throughout the years Van Blitterswijk has continued to serve as a principal investigator and scientific advisor.

 Representation of a blastoïd, a synthetic embryo created from stem cells at the MERLN Institute.